soberingmirror/soberingmirror.github.io/about.md

 * [Twitter](https://twitter.com/soberingmirror)
 * [YouTube](https://www.youtube.com/soberingmirror)

-**Note**: I work for a company that matches the charitable contributions of its employees.
+**Note:** I work for a company that matches the charitable contributions of its employees.
 This means that each time I donate, my company donates an equal amount.
 In other words – although I donate 50% of my revenue, St. Jude receives the equivalent of 100% of my revenue.

 ### Donations